Thurston County District Court Judges: Judge Buckley, Judge Meyer, Judge Wilcox and Commissioner Wohl

 Sam Meyer was first elected to the bench in November of 2008 and re-elected in 2010.
 Judge Meyer, a fourth generation resident of Thurston County, graduated from Olympia High school in 1980.

-Judge Meyer completed his undergraduate work at Seattle University graduating in 1984.
-Judge Meyer received his law degree from Seattle University School of Law in 1995.
+Judge Meyer completed his undergraduate work at Seattle University in 1984 and his law degree from Seattle University School of Law in 1995.

-Judge Meyer worked as a law clerk for Justice Gerry Alexander at the Washington State Supreme Court for one year and from 1996 through 2004 Judge Meyer maintained a private
+Judge Meyer worked as a law clerk for Justice Gerry Alexander at the Washington State Supreme Court for one year and from 1996 through 2004 maintained a private

 practice of law in which he handled all manner of cases.
 From January of 2005 until election to the bench, Judge Meyer was a defense attorney at the Thurston County Office of

-Judge Wilcox teaches “Street Law” at Tumwater High School, serves on the Thurston County Dispute Resolution Board, and serves on the Thurston County Food Bank Board.
+Judge Wilcox teaches “Street Law” at Tumwater High School, serves on the Thurston County Dispute Resolution Board, and the Thurston County Food Bank Board.